joshuamills98/LiveSurfGUI/README.md

 I am currently extending its functionality to incorporate a wider range of locations.

-### Example of GUI
-![alt text](https://github.com/joshuamills98/LiveSurfGUI/blob/master/images/GUIscreenshot.png?raw=true)

 ## Data Sources
 This project makes use of live swell data provided by [Manly Hydraulics Lab](https://mhl.nsw.gov.au/) as well as live wind data provided by [OzForecast](ozforecast.com.au)

 ## Usage
-After installing the requirements.txt file, run *surfGUI.py*
+After installing the requirements.txt file, run *surfGUI.py*.
+The locations can be changed by selecting from the dropdowns and pressing *Update Swell/Wind Chart*.

+### Example of GUI
+![alt text](https://github.com/joshuamills98/LiveSurfGUI/blob/master/images/GUIscreenshot.png?raw=true)